 “Today is the first day of the rest of your mythology.”

 Not just featherless bipeds with two hands, Dalrymple and the Wild Daimons exist in multiple forms and dimensions.
-Whether as alter-ego comic book superheroes, or a gothic, neo classical, avant-garde operatic doom-metal punk band, their purpose remains consistent.
-To save as many Daimons as they can from being ignored, repressed and annihilated, using the divine electricity that courses through the cosmic fields of music, art, theatre, magick and the active imagination.
-The three human-beans known collectively as Dalrymple and the Wild Daimons wander the world at large, performing their uncommon, distinctive offerings in all manner of haunted auditoriums, Buddhist graveyard mediation classes and geometrically shaped planetariums.
+Whether as alter-ego comic book superheroes waging war against humanities cryptic oblivion, or as gothic, neo-classical, puppet rock opera misfits, Dalrymple and the Wild Daimons exist to save as many Daimons as they can from being ignored, repressed and annihilated, using the divine electricity that courses through the cosmic fields of music, art, theatre, magick and the active imagination.

 “There was a Daimon in me and in the end its presence proved decisive.”